 Vector autoregressive (VAR) models

-• In a VAR model, each variable is modeled as a linear function of its own past values and the past values of other variables in the system
+VAR models extend the AR framework to multiple time series simultaneously.
+Each variable is modeled as a function of its own past values and the past values of every other variable in the system.

 Applications of AR models in econometrics